vincentgierisch/simpleNeuralNetwork/README.md

 # Simple Neural Network

-A ~~hopefully~~ simple implementation of a neuronal network by just using the standard libraries.
+A ~~hopefully~~ simple implementation of a neural network by just using the standard libraries.
 ## Installation

 ````